 Finally, for even more fun, certain coffee shops in the Netherlands are located on boats which are moored on canals.
 For example, check out the Culture Boat in Utrecht.

 Have you ever been boating in the Netherlands?
-What was your experience?
-Let us know in the comments!
+What was it like?
+Tell us in the comments below!

 Feature Image: 12019/Pixabay